KalebDykema/WebCalc/README.md

 - Add base design -DONE
 - Refine design -DONE
-- Add logic -PARTIAL
+- Add logic -DONE
-- Add use of buttons
+- Add use of buttons -DONE
+- Refine operations and functions and fix bugs
 - Add use of keyboard
 - Make sure it's responsive